|

 gun mounts.
 There was no fire and damage control made temporary repairs while

 underway.
-Also during this cruise, a major fire on the flight deck occurred when an F2H bounced over the barrier
+Also during this cruise, a major fire on the flight deck occurred when

-and went into the pack.
-Casualties were four pilots and approximately four crew.
-This
+an F2H bounced over the barrier and went into the pack.
+Casualties were four

-cruise was extended an additional month due to their relief, USS Bennington
+due to their relief, USS Bennington having a catastrophic port catapult

-having a catastrophic port catapult machinery explosion, which killed about 100
+machinery explosion, which killed about 100 of the crew.
+The Bennington had to

-of the crew.
-The Bennington had to return to CONUS for repairs before finally
+return to CONUS for repairs before finally departing for the Mediterranean.

-returned to Norfolk in August of 1954.
+Midway returned to Norfolk in August of 1954.

-In December 1954, with Air
+In December 1954, with Air Group One aboard, Midway departed Norfolk on a world

-Midway departed Norfolk on a world cruise, which culminated in her transfer to the
+cruise, which culminated in her transfer to the Pacific Fleet.
+Joining the

-Pacific Fleet.
-Joining the Seventh Fleet off Taiwan in February 1955, she became
+Seventh Fleet off Taiwan in February 1955, she became the flagship of COMCARDIV

-the flagship of COMCARDIV Three, operating off the Philippine Islands and Japan.
+Three, operating off the Philippine Islands and Japan.
+Shortly after her arrival

-Shortly after her arrival in the area, Midway participated in the evacuation of
+in the area, Midway participated in the evacuation of 24,000 military and

-Washington and was decommissioned for the first time in October 1955.
+was decommissioned for the first time in October 1955.

 While the gradual removal of armament helped to curtail the burden of excessive